Architectural Design Program

-- To open a new program sheet, start by chossing the academic year for the major you wish to use (Example: 16-17 or 18-19; must be from a year you are matriculated at SU)
+- To open a new program sheet (these are no longer updated for current programs), start by choosing the academic year for the major you wish to use (Example: 20-21 or 21-22; must be from a year you are matriculated at SU)

 - When you've finished filling out the worksheet, click Save at the bottom of the page; you will be able to easily access and update the ePS whenever you wish.